t0mm4rx/ft_services/ReadMe.md

 minikube ip
 ```

-### How IP are managed with Kubernetes
+### How IP are managed with Kubernetes 🤖

-Kubernetes will create a network that connects all:w
-your containers.
-Each container will have its own private IP address.
+**Kubernetes will create a network that connects all your containers**.
+Each container will have its own private IP address. **The network has an external IP**.
+You can get it with "minikube ip".
 Sometimes, you want a container to connect an other.
 For exemple if you have a website in a container that needs a database from an other container.
 To achieve that, you need to create a service, which will create an easy-access to the container.

-From inside your Kubernetes network (from container to an other container), you can access a service by its name, and not its IP.
+**From inside your Kubernetes network (from container to an other container), you can access a service by its name, and not its IP.**
 For exemple, you have a service "mysql" linked to a MySQL container.
 To access this container from a Nginx container, you can try:
 ```sh
 mysql <database> -u <user> -p -h mysql